 We also know that these factory settings can be found on the internet and used by hackers to organize a heist.
 The lack of more advanced security or encryption can be a critical weakness for safes.

 5. Multiple Modes of Entry

-That’s not all.
-Depending on the model of safe used, hotel managers likely have more than one master key system.
+Depending on the model of the safe, hotel managers likely have more than one master key system.
 They may have a traditional keyed entry or magnetic access card that works as a backup to unlock safes.
-But, anybody with any one of these three things can open any safe in the hotel.
+Anybody with these three things can open any safe in the hotel.

 6. Faulty Installation

-- Safes should be installed by a professional, fixed to a solid part of the structure using heavy-duty bolts.
+- A professional should install safes.
+The equipment should be fixed to a solid part of the structure using heavy-duty bolts.

-- Hotel staff requiring to see ID and confirming that it matches the registered guests of that room before opening a locked safe with the master key.
+- Hotel staff should be required to see the ID and confirm that it matches the registered guests of that room before opening a locked safe with the master key.

 - Backup keys and access cards should be kept in a secure location in the hotel and only accessed by authorized staff.

 - Hotel managers must consider investing in more advanced, safe technology.
 Some hotel safes have secure encryption features and anti-tamper mechanisms.
 You can also install cameras dedicated to protecting the safe and accessing the video in case of a break-in.

 - All staff must be trained thoroughly on safe use protocols.

 - All staff with access to master codes and keys must be heavily recorded.

 - Conduct regular audits to address potential vulnerabilities.